 What can medicinal cannabis be used for?

-There is some evidence that certain types of medicinal cannabis may be useful in treating the following conditions:
+There is some evidence that certain medicinal cannabis products may be useful in treating the following conditions:

-A doctor or specialist can apply to the government for approval to prescribe medicinal cannabis for any type of medical condition, however the approvals processes will require the doctor to provide evidence that shows that medicinal cannabis may be effective for the particular condition being treated.
+A doctor or specialist can apply to the government for approval to prescribe medicinal cannabis for any medical condition.
+However, the doctor may have to provide evidence that shows that medicinal cannabis may be effective for the particular condition being treated.
 The Office of Medicinal Cannabis has information and resources

 How can I access medicinal cannabis in Victoria?

 You can only access legal medicinal cannabis products via your treating doctor or specialist, and only if they believe medicinal cannabis will help treat your condition.

 The first step is to discuss medicinal cannabis with your doctor.
 If they agree medicinal cannabis is appropriate, they will need to decide which medicinal cannabis product to prescribe to you, and get any necessary government approvals.

 Once your doctor has received the required approvals, they may issue a prescription to you.
 You may then take this prescription to any pharmacy to have your medicinal cannabis product dispensed (see Figure 1).
 More information on accessing medicinal cannabis can be found on the Department of Health and Human Services website.